Home Sick

 Home Sick is a 2007 American horror film written by E. L. Katz and directed by Adam Wingard.

-The film had its world premiere at the 2007 Fantasia Festival.
+The film had its world premiere at the 2007 Fantasia International Film Festival.

 Plot

 A strange man crashes a party and asks each person to name the person they hate.
 With some prodding, they all answer the stranger.
 When the named people die in horrible ways, the party-goers suspect that the stranger is a spree killer.